- Time and Place

 5.3.
 By signing up, all participants voluntarily give their consent for the use of all information gathered during the event including pictures and videos made of the participants for marketing purposes by BuildIT.

 6.1.
 Judging will be based on the maximum load the bridges can tolerate before breaking.
 The strongest bridge will be the winner.

 6.2.
 If two bridges can carry the same amount of weight, the lightest bridge will be considered the winner from the two.

 7.1 1st to 3rd place recipients will be rewarded.

 - The Hosts

 8.1.
-Patron of the paper bridge building competition: Merko Ehitus Eesti AS
+Patron of the paper bridge building competition: AS YIT Estonia

 8.2.
-Hosting the event: Student Council of the Faculty of Engineering at Tallinn University of Technology
+Hosting the event: Student Council of the Faculty of Engineering of Tallinn University of Technology